labyrinth-team/labyrinth/README.rst

 mailing list.
 We aren't just looking for coders.
 We're looking for packagers, artists, doc writers, interface designers, web developers, and just about anyone else.

+Translations now take place `on Transifex <https://www.transifex.com/projects/p/labyrinth/>`.
+If you want to use Transifex in your language, it's very easy to get started.